manohark78/Offline-Data-Analyst/Data-Analyst/Instructions.md

 ```
 IR {
+  sessionId: string
+  datasetId: string          // which uploaded sheet/table within the session —
+                              // a session may hold multiple sheets (Phase 1), so
+                              // this must be explicit on every IR and every query
+                              // request; never assume "the" table for a session
   intent: enum(data_analysis | followup | explanation | chit_chat)
   projections: [column_ref]        // what to SELECT
   filters: [ {column_ref, operator, value_or_stat_ref} ]   // WHERE